Tomdieu/kafka-tutorial/README.md

 # Kafka Tutorial

-In this repository, we will learn how to use Kafka.
+In this repository, we will learn how to use Apache Kafka Producer and Consumer.

 ## Kafka Installation